Training for Individuals

 Approach / Programme Partners

 This programme was developed by the non-profit sector, for the non-profit sector.
 Originally developed for Novas, an organisation working with people with a high trauma profile, a team of front-line practitioners and academics have developed, piloted and refined this training to ensure it is suitable to a range of health and social care environments.
-The programme is managed by a consortium involving Novas, Quality Matters and with expert oversight by Dr. Sharon Lambert, and is additionally overseen by a panel of expert advisors from national or specialist roles in the health, community, social care or academic sectors.
+Expert guidance on the training development was provided by Dr. Sharon Lambert.
+The programme is managed by Quality Matters and is additionally overseen by a panel of expert advisors from national or specialist roles in the health, community, social care or academic sectors.
 We aim to ensure the programme is adopted and owned by as many of our partners in service provision as possible.
 For this reason we have adopted an approach that draws on research, but aims to be implementable in practice

 How to register for Trauma Informed Care Training